W Line (RTD)

-The W Line, also called the West Rail Line, is a light rail line in Denver, Lakewood, and Golden, Colorado, United States.
-The W Line was the first part of FasTracks to break ground, on May 16, 2007.
-The line, the only line to traverse the West Corridor, opened for service on April 26, 2013.
+The W Line is a Regional Transportation District (RTD) light rail line that serves stations in Denver, Lakewood, and Golden, Colorado.
+The line began service on April 26, 2013, with the completion of the West Line of the FasTracks project.
+The W Line was the first part of FasTracks to break ground and begin operations.
+It is colored teal on system maps.

 History

 The Denver, Lakewood and Golden Railroad started operations in the area in 1893, switching to electric traction by 1909 as the Denver and Intermountain Railroad.
 The route ran from the downtown Denver interurban loop, along Lakewood Gulch and 13th Avenue, continuing out to Golden.
 Interurban service continued until 1950, when all Denver area trolley and interurban service ceased.

 Plans to resurrect a railway line from Denver to Golden were advanced in the mid-1970s and in the 1980s RTD purchased the right-of-way to an unused rail corridor between the two cities.
 A study conducted in 1997 stated the need for a rapid transit corridor through the region, and settled on 13th Avenue as the locally preferred alternative.
 An environmental impact statement was started in 2001 and finished with a record of decision in 2004.
 A "rail-pulling" ceremony was held on the 13th Avenue corridor on May 16, 2007, and construction started in earnest in early 2008.

 As project costs climbed above the initial estimates, cuts were made, including reducing the line from a double track to a single-track operation from west of the Federal Center Station to the end of the line at the Jefferson County Government Center.
 The first full test run of the line happened on January 3, 2013, in anticipation of the official opening, April 26, 2013, eight months ahead of schedule.